Last update: 2018-10-22

 Things get confusing when you need to:

 - Use the tool on a remote server without your graphical interface.

 - Explain to a less experienced developer how the tool really work.
-You can explain the GUI, not really the application itself, specially if the terminology between the GUI and the CLI differ too much.
+You can explain the GUI, not really the application itself, especially if the terminology between the GUI and the CLI differ a lot.
+It happens often.

 I have a real life example: